rodrigograc4/WindRose/README.md

 # WindRose

-A Minecraft Mod that adds a new and simple HUD to display important stats.
+A Minecraft Mod that adds a new HUD to display important stats.